Comfort Zone

-Getting stuck and procrastinating
+Getting Stuck and Procrastinating

 Have you ever had a goal and found it challenging to get started and take that first inspired action step?
 Perhaps it has been a vision of weight loss, money, a career change or even a business goal.
 The good news is that you have been visualizing desired growth and change.
 The reason people get stuck and procrastinate is typically due to the lack of skill, knowledge, limiting beliefs, and their current self-image doesn’t match the goal achievement.
 This is very common, and most people prefer to remain in their comfort zone to conserve energy and play it safe.
 In this post, I will share content that I’m repurposing from Tony Robbins that answers the question, how do I get out of my comfort zone?